GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 Paradoxically, such a filtering of the input data even achieves results slightly better than the ones obtained when using the full features.
 This further confirms that the rest of the features is fully redundant.

-Interestingly, solely using the #acr("ILD") matrix yields a promising #mae-theta of 2.39° which shows that our model manages to leverage the difference in amplitude between the two channels for performing the localization.
+Interestingly, solely using the #acr("ILD") matrix yields a promising #mae-theta of 2.39° which shows that our model manages to leverage the difference in amplitude between the two channels for performing localization.
 Those results are however less consistent across several runs than the ones using #acr("IPD") or the phase of the #acrpl("STFT").

-#draft[TODO: add experiments with Phases only and IPD only]
+Lastly, providing the only magnitude of the #acrpl("STFT") does not lead to comparable performance with a #mae-theta of 14.73 at best.

-// TODO: we settle on ILD/IPD because it gives the best results Consider
+Considering their satisfying results, the interaural features will be kept as the baseline method for the rest of the study.

 ==== Reverberation